Case Study // Strategic Revenue Ops Acquisition Integration

 Product Taxonomy Based on Assumption

 Leadership dictated four top-level categories without data backing.
 No L3/L4 depth.
-No alignment with how customers actually search for industrial supply products.
+No alignment with how customers actually search for the catalog.

 Yellow